avidhara/terraform-aws-iam/modules/user/README.md

-# Terraform module for IAM User
+# Terraform module for IAM policy

 ## Using as Module
 ```hcl